 How Designers Can Research for Business Outcomes

-Conducting research and grounding design in a well-rounded understanding of project goals is what will help you develop products that truly solve problems.
+Conducting design research and grounding design in a well-rounded understanding of project goals is what will help you develop products that truly solve problems.

 Your ultimate goal should be to conduct research that leaves you with a journey map that can take a project from concept to execution.
 There are two keys to creating this journey map: